r4nd0mD3v3l0p3r/LiberPrimusSolver/README.md

 aWarning.txt, firstKoan.txt, welcome.txt and unsolved.txt are excerpts from the
 Liber Primus.
 First three files contain the sections that were decrypted, while unsolved.txt contains all the pages that have yet to be decrypted.
+You can add more if you want to test different parts of the Liber Primus.

 LPS uses [iddqd transcription of Liber Primus](https://github.com/rtkd/iddqd/tree/master/liber-primus__transcription--master).